bpplaysguitar/readme-generator/demo/README.md

 * [Questions](#questions)

   ## Description
-  it generates passwords
+  it generates passwords like 1234 or abc or password

-  ### Technologies Used
+  #### Technologies Used
-  JS, HTML
+  HTML, CSS, JS

   ## Installation
-  Just do it
+  Do it

   ## Usage